 Why was incest allowed in the Bible?Cain was married to either his sister or his niece.
 Sarah was Abraham's half-sister.
 Abraham's brother Nahor married his niece Milcah.
 Why was incest allowed in the Bible?

-In ancient times, it was often taboo to have relations with your child or sibling, but the first comprehensive mandate in the Bible didn't arrive until the Mosaic Law.
-In the early Old Testament, incest was allowed because it wasn't genetically dangerous and it wasn't against the law.
+In ancient times, it was often taboo to have relations with your child or sibling, but the first comprehensive mandate against marriage among family members in the Bible didn't arrive until the Mosaic Law.

 What does the Bible say about having a marital/sexual relationship with a close relative?

 Does the Bible talk about asexuality?

 Why did God tell Adam and Eve to fill the earth—if no one died, wouldn't the earth have become overpopulated?

 Creation vs. evolution - What does the Bible say?